-Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (31%) and GT (24%) compared to other regions.
-Most notably, MA-related admissions decreased from 18% (2022b) to 13% (2023a) in the CR.
-MA was reported as the third leading primary substance of use (6%) by persons 18 years and younger.
-The highest rates for MA as primary or secondary drug of use were reported for the WC (47%) and GT (34%).
-Treatment admissions for Ecstasy as a primary drug of use remained low (<1%); this has remained largely unchanged over the last few reporting periods.
+Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (33%) and GT (24%) compared to other regions.
+Most notably, MA-related admissions decreased slightly from 15% (2023b) to 12% (2024a) in the EC.
+MA was reported as the third leading primary substance of use (5%) by persons 18 years and younger.
+The highest rates for MA as primary or secondary drug of use were reported for the WC (46%) and GT (34%).
+Treatment admissions for Ecstasy as a primary drug of use remained low, between <1% (NR) and 1% (WC and KZN); no ecstasy was reported in EC and GT this period.
+These low proportions have remained largely unchanged over the last few reporting periods.
 Individuals may not be seeking treatment for Ecstasy use, which explains low admission rates, however, anecdotal reports suggest extensive recreational use.
-Methcathinone (CAT/ KHAT), an amphetamine-type stimulant, has effects similar to that of MA.
-Across regions, CAT/KHAT was reported as a primary substance of use by 4% of individuals admitted to treatment.
-Rates for CAT/KHAT as primary or secondary drug of use varied from 1% (WC) to 10% (GT).
+Methcathinone (CAT/KHAT)1, an amphetamine-type stimulant, has effects similar to that of MA.
+Across regions, CAT/KHAT was reported as a primary substance of use by 3% of individuals admitted to treatment.
+Rates for CAT/KHAT as primary or secondary drug of use varied from <1% (WC) to 9% (GT).

-Inhalant/solvent use remained low at <1% across regions.
-Inhalant/solvent use was not reported for the KZN and WC.
-While rates were generally low, inhalant/ solvent use is common among the homeless and children who live on the streets.
-Adolescents who use inhalants represent a subgroup of troubled youth with distinct and multiple vulnerabilities who are more likely to engage in delinguency and experience mental health problems such as depression and suicidality.
-Additional communitybased or regional studies are needed to explore the extent of inhalant/solvent use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.

-Nationally, indication of Poly-substance use (i.e., more than one substance of use indicated) remained relatively unchanged at 50%; the WC (61%) contributed the highest proportion of individuals who engaged in polysubstance use.
+Inhalant/solvent use remained low at <1% across regions, ranging between <1% (WC, KZN and GT) and 1% (NR and CR).
+No inhalant use was reported in the EC this 2024a period.
+While rates were generally low, inhalant/solvent use is common among the homeless and children who live on the streets.
+Adolescents who use inhalants represent a subgroup of troubled youth with distinct and multiple vulnerabilities who are more likely to engage in delinquency and experience mental health problems such as depression and suicidality.
+Additional community-based or regional studies are needed to explore the extent of inhalant/solvent use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population2.
+Nationally, indication of Polysubstance use (i.e., more than one substance of use indicated) remained stable at 55%; the WC (60%) and GT (59%) contributed the two highest proportions of individuals who engaged in poly-substance use.